Kartik-Singhal26/Robot-Kinematic-Solver/README.md

 # Plot2link.py
 It contains two sections:
-1. Plot the mechanism
+1. Plot the mechanism:
 It simply shows the manipulator's end position in a non interactive plot
-2. Animate
+2. Animate:
 It takes n number of target coordinates from the user and then shows an animated plot of the manipulator iterating through the targets.
 [Point to Point Motion]